 The majority of jobs available for BSPS graduates are in the pharmaceutical and biotechnology industries.
 According to the North Carolina Biotechnology Center, there are almost 1,200 pharmaceutical and biotechnology companies located in the Research Triangle Park (RTP), which is less than 45 miles away from Campbell University.
 RTP is the third largest area for pharmaceutical and biotechnology development in the United States.

-Upon graduation, 50% of Campbell BSPS graduates are employed and 80% find a job within the first six months.
+Upon graduation, more than 90% of Campbell BSPS graduates are employed and more than 95% find a job within the first six months.
 Many students gain employment as a direct result of their internships.

 The average starting salary of a BSPS graduate is between $45,000 and $55,000.
 According to the American Association of Pharmaceutical Scientists, the average base salary of an individual with a Bachelor of Science working in the pharmaceutical industry is $89,000.